-Graduate Degree Programs in Educational Leadership Administration in Alaska
+Education Leadership Degree Programs in Alaska

-What Can You Do With a Masters in Educational Leadership?
+What Can You Do With a Masters Degree in Education Leadership?

-A master’s degree in educational leadership will prepare you to join a workforce of over 5.05 million.
+A Master in education leadership & administration program may prepare you to join a work force of over 5.05 million.
 Most are women between the ages of 36 and 45.
-Of these workers over half (56.9%) are teachers.
+Of these workers, over half (56.9%) are teachers.
 Others are:

-- 4.5% are Education administrators (Principals, Deans, Student Affairs Administration)
+- 4.5% are Education Admins (Principals, Deans, Student Affairs Leaders)

 - 0.2% are Education Specialists